Lithiun/dbot/commands.md

 ```!command
     Shows this text

-!remindme <n> <timeunit>
+!remindme <n> <timeunit> <message>
-    Reminds the user in n minutes, valid formats are:
+    Reminds you in n timeunits with an optional message.
+    Valid time formats are:
         n second(s)
         n minute(s)
         n hour(s)